 Research - Laboratory/Non-Laboratory, Staff/Administrative

-Requires bachelor’s degree in psychology or related field.
+Bachelor’s degree in psychology or related field required.

 Experience with human psychological research and EEG.